jonathandannel/pixelmap/README.md

 # pixelmap

+### An easy way to extract text data from images on your phone

 ## Features

 - Image processing is done server side on a remote Python microservice, so the app loads quickly and is small in size